 Choosing a search partner – or not!

 After fully committing to a search, one of the next critical decision is whether to identify a partner for the journey, or to forge ahead as a solo searcher.
 Remember, you may be fully engaged with the business you purchase for over a decade.
-Working side-by-side with anyone for that length of time should not be taken lightly.
+Working side-by-side with anyone for that length of time should not be taken lightly and deserves thoughtful consideration by both parties.

 The search process for many is a lonely roller-coaster ride filled with rejection, broken deals and dreams that slip through your fingers.
 Having a partner for both the search and the operational phase may increase your comfort level.
 But, unlike other relationships, you basically get one chance to get this right.
 Once on the partner path, splitting up is extremely challenging, and painful, for both parties.

 The GSB Stanford study on funded searches shows that over the past 7 years, partnered searches once represented as much as 64% of funded searches and now have declined to 28%.
-My own data shows self-funded searches shows a decline to 10%.
+My own data shows self-funded searches shows a decline to 10% with partners.
 Some investors prefer solo searches while other prefer partnered searches, and each for good reasons.
-Are searchers avoiding partners for good reason, or are they unable to choose the right partner?

 It is not just about your search partner

 A search partnership can go wrong for many reasons.
-My debriefing with partnered searchers who failed to find a business point to conflicts around process, personal working styles, risk profiles and contribution levels.
-In one case, the two partners eventually decided to separate successfully in the middle of their search phase!
+My debriefing with partnered searchers who failed to find an acquisition point to conflicts around process, personal working styles, risk profiles and contribution levels.
+In one case, the two partners eventually decided to separate in the middle of their search phase!

 In selecting a partner, you are implicitly selecting their entire support network as well – his or her significant other, family, friends and advisors.
 You don’t have to like them all, but you will be exposed to them over as much as a decade.
 Of course, your partner also has to deal with your own “baggage” as well!